-The four elements that determine the system overall response are discussed in the following paragraphs.
-The gain of the error amplifier (K{EA}) is the first of three elements.
-Its output develops a control voltage, which is the input to the PWM.
+The four elements that determine the system overall response are discussed in this section.
+The gain of the error amplifier (K{EA}) is the first of these elements.
+Its output develops a control voltage that is the input to the PWM.

 The TPS40200 has a unique modulator that scales the peak-to-peak amplitude of the PWM ramp to be 0.1 times the value of the input voltage.
-Since modulator gain is given by V{IN} divided by V{RAMP} , the modulator gain is 10 and is constant at 10 (20 dB) over the entire specified input voltage range.
+Because modulator gain is given by V{IN} divided by V{RAMP} , the modulator gain is 10 and is constant at 10 (20 dB) over the entire specified input-voltage range.